This post may have affiliate links. Read my full disclosure policy here.

 Choosing logo types and web fonts

-I like investing in good fonts.
+For designing logos and blog headers, I like investing in premium fonts.
 Creative Market is a good place to find affordable font types you’d like to keep using across the board—from your branded Pinterest covers to your blog pages to your social media channels.

 Confession time: I have a thing for this font type called BRANDON GROTESQUE.
 If you’re a design or typography enthusiast, I’m willing to bet it didn’t take you a second to notice Brandon Grotesque all over my website/s and designs.
 I can not help myself, you guys.
 I’ve been using this font type for… 7 years now, and I’m still in love with it until now.
 I might as well be married to it, haha.